 We hope that you find this handbook useful.

 If you have any suggestions to improve it further we would like to hear from you.
-You can do this by contacting the Housing Manager.
+You can do this by contacting the Head of Housing & Property.

 It is up to you how you choose to enjoy your time here.
 If you would like to get involved in the community then we suggest you come to residents' meetings and the regular coffee mornings.